brooklynrail/brooklynrail-platform/content/events/2020/07/a-tribute-to-john-ashbery.md

 summary: A reading of John Ashbery by poets John Yau, Simone White, Fred Moten, Emily Skillings and Douglas Crase.
 The event will be led by Marcella Durand.
 people:
+  - person: john-yau
+    event_bio: "Poet, art critic, and curator John Yau has published over 50 books of poetry, fiction, and art criticism.
+Born in Lynn, Massachusetts in 1950 to Chinese emigrants, Yau attended Bard College and earned an MFA from Brooklyn College in 1978.
+His first book of poetry, Crossing Canal Street, was published in 1976.
+Since then, he has won acclaim for his poetry’s attentiveness to visual culture and linguistic surface.
+In poems that frequently pun, trope, and play with the English language, Yau offers complicated, sometimes competing versions of the legacy of his dual heritages—as Chinese, American, poet, and artist. "
   - person: simone-white
     event_bio: Simone White was born Middletown, Connecticut, and raised in Philadelphia.
 She earned her BA from Wesleyan University, JD from Harvard